Simple ways to save water in your home

-- A dripping tap (1 drop per second) could waste up to 30 litres of water an hour, which adds up to 10 000 litres a year.
+- A dripping tap (1 drop per second) could waste up to 30 litres of water an hour, which adds up to 10 000 litres/year.

-- Define water requirements for your organisation, building or unit of production.
+- Define water requirements for your department, building or unit of production.

-- Appoint a person to track water use and identify strengths to build on and weaknesses to rectify.
+- Appoint a person to track water usage and identify strengths and weaknesses.

-- Ensure that people are aware of how to report major water losses from leaking or damaged pipes and hoses.
+- Ensure that people are aware of points and times to report major water losses from leaking or damaged pipes and hoses.

-- Reduce the chances of leakage by turning taps off lightly and getting washers replaced when leaks are discovered.
+- Reduce leaks by turning taps off lightly and getting washers replaced when leaks are discovered.